Fishing Reports

 Salmon chowder easy and delicious

-Capt.
-Andy Martin of Brookings Fishing Charters, who has guided for salmon in Oregon, Alaska and California, has a favorite salmon chowder recipe that was perfected by guides in remote Alaska, who would prepare the tasty dish for their clients on the banks of the river after they caught their first fish of the day.
+Salmon chowder is one of my favorite ways to enjoy salmon, and was one of my daughter’s favorite seafood dishes as she was growing up.
+This chowder recipe was perfected by fishing guides in remote Alaska, who would prepare the tasty dish for their clients on the banks of the river after they caught their first fish of the day.
 The guide would cook the chowder for lunch while clients continued to fish.
+This chowder is a great way to enjoy salmon year round, as it can be made from fresh or frozen salmon.
+Canned or smoked salmon can also be substituted.

 Bacon is a key ingredient in salmon chowder.